-My main research interest is extra-solar planets, and I really enjoy science communication, public speaking, teaching, and public outreach.
-On this website you’ll find information about my current and past research projects, my teaching and outreach experience, and an astronomy blog that will be updated monthly (hopefully!).
+My main research interest is extra-solar planets, and also focus my efforts on communication, public speaking, teaching, and public outreach.
+On this website you’ll find information about my current and past research projects, my teaching and outreach experience, and an astronomy blog that’s updated intermittently.

 My blog is focused on explaining current and popular astronomy at a popular level.
 Everything from black holes and the universe to extra-solar planets and the search for extraterrestrial intelligence.
-I will also be including special topics, like how (and why) to apply to grad school, and how to communicate effectively at conferences.
+I also include special topics, like how (and why) to apply to grad school, how to communicate effectively at conferences, mentoring/teaching, and other meta-astronomy topics.
 If there’s a topic you want me to write about, send me a message!

 Thanks for tuning in!

 This site will be updated intermittently as I work towards shifting to a new website platform.
 Once that effort is complete, this URL will redirect towards the new site.